dataminer-site/dataminer-site.github.io/docs/sql/functions/regular_expressions.md

 ## Regular Expression Syntax

-DuckDB uses the [RE2 library](https://github.com/google/re2) as its regular expression engine.
+DataMiner uses the [RE2 library](https://github.com/google/re2) as its regular expression engine.
 For the regular expression syntax, see the [RE2 docs](https://github.com/google/re2/wiki/Syntax).

 ## Functions